leomet07/portfoliossr/README.md

-# Title
+# My portfolio, made with nuxt

-### This was cloned from the nuxt community express template.
+### This was made from my [vue portfolio](https://github.com/leomet07/vue-portfolio)

+After making a database or code change, the html must be rebuilt and redeployed to Netlify, so run `deply.bat`